 Now, this type does not give the same distance as the previous golf ball.
 This is more for improving the skills of the golfer.

 This is great for those with a slow swing speed who are already relatively good golfers.
 The urethane cover can add more spin and control, while the soft rubber core is great for distance.

 Urethane low compression golf ball

-This gives more control over your shots, especially if you have a slow swing speed.
-This type is on the more expensive side though and they hold a shorter life span.
+This gives you more control over your shots, especially if you have a slow swing speed.
+This type is on the more expensive side, though, and they hold a shorter life span.

 The weather might have a significant impact on the golf ball you should use.
-Consider a moment when you accidentally got a ‘numb’ feeling when playing a golf shot to get a better idea of how weather can influence which compression you should apply.
+Consider a moment when you accidentally got a ‘numb’ feeling when playing a golf shot at getting a better idea of how weather can influence which compression you should apply.

-That is how you might feel if you hit a high compression golf ball on a cold day.
-When it’s cooler outside, you may wish to reduce the compression setting by a tone or two to improve performance.
+That is how you might feel if you hit a high-compression golf ball on a cold day.
+When it’s cooler outside, you may wish to reduce the compression set by a tone or two to improve performance.

 This is a crucial factor to consider when choosing a golf ball, especially if you play all year in varying temperatures.
 In the winter, you should select a golf ball for chilly conditions.

 - Two-piece construction: This type of construction is best for noobs and high-handicap golfers with slower swing speeds.
 It maximizes distance while lessening the spin due to its larger core.
 This build also has a thicker core for added protection on wayward shots.